franpoz/SHERLOCK/paper/paper.md

 The light curve within which the user wants to search for exoplanets is downloaded from the NASA Mikulski Archive for Space Telescope (``MAST``).
 In the case of *TESS* data, the
 Pre-search Data Conditioning Simple APerture (PDCSAP) fluxes given by the ``SPOC`` (Science Process-ing  Operations  Center) are used.
 For *Kepler* data, the Pre-search Data
 Conditioning (PDC) given by the ``SOC`` (Science Operations Center) are used.
 In both cases, these light curves are corrected for systematic error sources, such as pointing drift, focus changes and thermal transients.
-In the case of exploring the full-frame images (FFIs) from *TESS*, the default the PCA (principal component analysis) fluxes provided by ``ELEANOR`` can be used, although the user can choose among the different available data products such as the raw, corrected, PCA, and PSF-modelled fluxes [@eleanor:2019].
+In the case of exploring the full-frame images (FFIs) from *TESS*, the default PCA (principal component analysis) fluxes provided by ``ELEANOR`` can be used, although the user can choose among the different available data products such as the raw, corrected, PCA, and PSF-modelled fluxes [@eleanor:2019].